 There are dog bins in all of our car parks, so please use them to dispose of your dog’s poo.
 Currently we spend over two hours a week picking up bags of dog poo and we’d rather spend that time looking after Blickling.

-Blickling Estate is a fantastic place to get active outdoors, and as such we share the park with other walkers, cyclists, runners, horse riders, mobility scooters and wheelchair users.
+Blickling Estate is a fantastic place to get active outdoors and we share the park with many walkers, cyclists, runners, horse riders, mobility scooters and wheelchair users.
 But not everybody loves dogs – please be considerate to each other and put your dog on a lead if you think they might be disturbing other visitors.

 Are you in need of some inspiration for your next walk, or would you like your dog to socialise with others while you socialise too?
 Join the Blickling Bounders, a dog-friendly walking group that leaves from the main car park every Monday at 10am for a ‘bound’ around the park.